backupbrew/switchbrew/TSEC.md

 Like most Tegra based devices, the Switch's GPU also includes a Falcon microprocessor.
+TSEC is a NVIDIA Falcon microprocessor with crypto extensions.

 # Driver

-A host driver for communicating with the Falcon is mapped to physical address 0x54500000 with a total size of 0x40000 bytes and exposes several registers.
+A host driver for communicating with the TSEC/Falcon is mapped to physical address 0x54500000 with a total size of 0x40000 bytes and exposes several registers.

 ## Registers